 Havana Airport is small, but does serve the purpose of an aviation/transport center.

-Coming in to Havana
+Arriving in Havana City

 - When you are flying in to Havana, you will have to go through the immigration and customs department.
 On your Havana flight, you will fill out a tourist card, which gets stamped at the airport.
 They do a thorough checking of the passport document and pictures as taken as well.
 However on our trip no one requested for medical insurance document which is a travel requirement.
 Please carry your travel insurance though.